 Enarratio (Analysis and Exposition of Texts)

 Enarratio, the analysis and exposition of texts, was part of the discipline of grammar, itself one of the three major areas of study within the trivium (grammar, rhetoric, and logic or dialectic).
 Medieval grammar encompassed reading practices from simple grammar as we know it today to sophisticated literary interpretation.
-Enarratio means literally to lift a… Continue reading Enarratio (Analysis and Exposition of Texts)
+Enarratio means literally to lift a linguistic unit – a letter, syllable, word, or a longer passage – out of the … Read the rest

 The English Language

-The English Language Four principal dialects existed in late medieval England in addition to the western and northern Welsh and Scots.
+Four principal dialects existed in late medieval England in addition to the western and northern Welsh and Scots.
 Latin was still the dominant institutional language and French was commonly spoken among the nobility and others.
-Gradually throughout the fourteenth and fifteenth centuries, however, written English would become the language of many kinds… Continue reading The English Language
+Gradually throughout the fourteenth and fifteenth centuries, however, written English would become the language of many kinds of records, replacing Latin and French.
+This complex linguistic situation, somewhat exacerbated by Lollardy, caused … Read the rest

 Plays and Representations

-Plays and Representations Lollards often objected to any visual representation of religious subjects, including paintings, illuminations, and sculptures (even crosses) (see “Lollardy Trials,” p.
+Lollards often objected to any visual representation of religious subjects, including paintings, illuminations, and sculptures (even crosses) (see “Lollardy Trials,” p.
 59, “Censorship,” p.
 242, and the “Chaucer portrait: Thomas Hoccleve, Regiment of Princes,” p.
 141).
-Such a rejection of images was part of a more general late medieval desire for unmediated… Continue reading Plays and Representations
+Such a rejection of images was part of a more general late medieval desire for unmediated communication with God and a relationship that was also outside established institutional conventions.
+Criticisms of … Read the rest

 Style and Spectacle Feasts

-Style and Spectacle Feasts Noble households were large socioeconomic enterprises, and meals were an integral part of their owners’ desire to display their status both at home and as they traveled around the countryside.
-Royal households employed anywhere from 300–800 indentured and other servants, while the households of lords and clergy employed an average of… Continue reading Style and Spectacle Feasts
+Noble households were large socioeconomic enterprises, and meals were an integral part of their owners’ desire to display their status both at home and as they traveled around the countryside.
+Royal households employed anywhere from 300–800 indentured and other servants, while the households of lords and clergy employed an average of between 20 and 150 servants to perform the duties for the immediate family and its … Read the rest

 Quick Sermons